April 15

 Gospelthink: The crowds cried to crucify the Lord.
 Do I do the same by neglecting to think of my spiritual life?

 During this session of "The Passion of the Christ," director Mel Gibson presents a suffering Christ who from the first moment of his capture is whipped, flayed, and beaten.
 His bones are crushed, his screams are agonizing, his body is covered with blood.
 In no other movie about Jesus do we find the Roman soldiers so sadistic.
 The Middle East in biblical times was a Jewish community occupied against its will by the Roman Empire, and the message of Jesus was equally threatening to both sides: to the Romans, because he was a revolutionary, and to the establishment of Jewish hierarchy, because he preached a new covenant and threatened the status quo.
-This session continues the agony of Jesus' mother Mary as she watches the spectacle, and introduces the doubts of Pontius Pilate and the resolve of Caiaphas the Jewish high priest.
+This session continues the agony of Jesus's mother Mary as she watches the spectacle, and introduces the doubts of Pontius Pilate and the resolve of Caiaphas the Jewish high priest.
 Mary's suffering, Pilate's continual wonder at what the Hebrew people wanted, and Caiaphas' incessant desire to have Jesus killed will continue through to the end of the movie.

-In one of the most moving scenes of the movie "The Passion of the Christ," Pontius Pilate's wife offers to Mary the mother of Jesus towels to collect Jesus' blood.
+In one of the most moving scenes of the movie "The Passion of the Christ," Pontius Pilate's wife offers to Mary the mother of Jesus towels to collect Jesus's blood.
 Then in sharp contrast to Jesus’s brutal beating, Mary reverently wipes up his blood.
 Just as in the sacrifices of the Hebrew Scriptures throughout the centuries before Jesus, the blood of the victim is sacred.
 Here, it is the sacred blood of the Messiah that is removing the sins of the world.

 THOUGHT